Victorian landholder duty

 Landholder duty would also apply to initial public offerings (IPOs) and other private-to-public conversions at an effective rate of 0.55% on the Victorian land values.
 This is unique to Victoria and will result in a large number of transactions becoming dutiable.
 No other State attempts to tax public listings.

-Landholder duty would apply to acquisitions of 20% or more of private unit trusts or 50% or more of private companies.
+Landholder duty applies to acquisitions of 20% or more of private unit trusts or 50% or more of private companies.
 Victoria is unique in maintaining this different treatment of private entity types in its landholder duty provisions.
-Duty on acquisitions in private entities would be payable at 5.5% of the underlying land value deemed to be acquired.
+Duty on acquisitions in private entities is payable at 5.5% of the underlying land value deemed to be acquired.

-Landholder duty would apply to acquisitions of 50% or more of wholesale unit trust schemes, at the general rate of 5.5% of the underlying land value deemed to be acquired.
+Landholder duty applies to acquisitions of 50% or more of wholesale unit trust schemes, at the general rate of 5.5% of the underlying land value deemed to be acquired.

 Other important design features of Victoria’s proposed landholder model

-The Bill introduces a new concept of ‘economic entitlements’, which would involve the taxing of acquisition rights, development rights and other transactions where economic rights are obtained over land holdings of private landholders (i.e. private unit trust schemes, private companies, wholesale unit trust schemes) without a direct land acquisition.
-Duty would apply as if it is an acquisition of an interest in the landholder.
-This measure is also unique to Victoria and will bring to duty a wide range of transactions that are not currently taxed anywhere in Australia, including synthetic instruments.
+A new concept of ‘economic entitlements’ has been introduced, which involves the taxing of acquisition rights, development rights and other transactions where economic rights are obtained over land holdings of private landholders (i.e. private unit trust schemes, private companies, wholesale unit trust schemes) without a direct land acquisition.
+Duty applies as if it is an acquisition of an interest in the landholder.
+This measure is also unique to Victoria and brings to duty a wide range of transactions that are not currently taxed anywhere else in Australia, including synthetic instruments.

-The Bill provides for the tracing of land assets through public landholders (such as listed entities).
+Provision has been made for the tracing of land assets through public landholders (such as listed entities).
 This is unique to Victoria and the Northern Territory.
-Under this measure anyone with a 20% interest in a public entity would be deemed to hold an interest in the underlying land assets.
+Under this measure, anyone with a 20% interest in a public entity is deemed to hold an interest in the underlying land assets.

-The Bill provides a widened definition of “associated person”.
-For example, the widened definition would have the effect of deeming A and C to be “associated persons” by virtue of A and B being “associated persons” and B and C being “associated persons”.
-This change would potentially expand the interests in a landholder held by other persons that would have to be aggregated with an interest a person acquires in the landholder, for the purpose of deciding whether the (aggregated) interest the person has acquired in the landholder meets the relevant acquisition threshold and attracts duty.
+The definition of “associated person” has been widened.
+For example, the widened definition has the effect of deeming A and C to be “associated persons” by virtue of A and B being “associated persons” and B and C being “associated persons”.
+This change potentially expands the interests in a landholder held by other persons that have to be aggregated with an interest a person acquires in the landholder, for the purpose of deciding whether the (aggregated) interest the person has acquired in the landholder meets the relevant acquisition threshold and attracts duty.

-The Bill alters the wholesale unit trust regime and the widely held trust regime in various respects.
+The wholesale unit trust regime and the widely held trust regime have been altered in various respects.
 Among these changes, widely held trusts are treated as a landholder and the listed entity acquisition threshold and duty consequences noted above apply.

 Impact of the Victorian landholder duty reforms

-If you would like to discuss the potential implications of the changes contained in the Bill, please, contact your Deloitte Indirect Tax adviser.
+If you would like to discuss the implications of the changes noted above, please, contact your Deloitte Indirect Tax adviser.